 How to Teach Your Dog to Sit, Stay and Come

 Sit, stay and come are the three commands with the highest practical value in daily life.
 A dog that reliably sits, waits, and comes when called is safe, manageable, and a pleasure to live with.
+New to dog training altogether?
+Start with our complete beginner's training guide before working through these individual commands.

 How to Teach "Sit"